-Contains PRN, full postcode plus sample information (red columns headings in the Sample Construction Spreadsheet).
+Contains PRN, full postcode plus sample information (columns called 'Sample' in the Sample Construction Spreadsheet 2).

-Save this file as UEC20_Sample File_XXX.
+Save this file as UEC22_Sample File_XXX.
 Once your Sample Declaration Form has been approved you will password protect this file and submit to the SCCEM's secure transfer site.